 A light and refreshing vegetable (almost 95% water), chicory contains few calories.

-It contains an average 2.7% fibre, composed mostly of soft cellulose and hemicellulose, which give the chicory its firm and crunchy texture.
+It contains an average of 2.7% fibre, composed mostly of soft cellulose and hemicellulose, which give the chicory its firm and crunchy texture.

-It has an extremely high vitamin C and vitamin B9 density: if you consume 100 kcalories of chicory out of the 2,300 you need every day, you will have covered almost 100% of your requirement in vitamin C and fibres, and almost 3 times your recommended vitamin B9 intake!
+It has an extremely high vitamin C and vitamin B9 density: if you consume 100 kcalories of chicory out of the 2,300 (the daily recommended amount), you will have covered almost 100% of your requirement in vitamin C and fibres, and almost 3 times your recommended vitamin B9 intake!

 - a child portion: one chicory